 All over-dimensional/over-weight permits must be applied for through the provincial permitting system TRAVIS.
 Strathcona County will need to approve this permit before you can travel on County roads.

 Oil and gas are different!

-All oil or gas companies operating in Strathcona County must obtain a RUA and inform Transportation and Agriculture Services of all rig movements within the County limits.
+All oil or gas companies operating in Strathcona County must obtain a RUA and inform Transportation Engineering and Operations of all rig movements within the County limits.
 Notice must be given at least 24 hours (one business day) prior of movement.
 This applies to both drill rigs and service rigs.